QuTech-Delft/qtt/INSTALL.md

 ## Install packages

-- Register the repositories it with Python.
+- Register the repositories with Python.
 For each of the repositories run this from the root directory:
 ```
 > conda develop .  (for Anaconda)
 > python setup.py develop --user  (for other systems)